Ahtesham18112011/VSDSquadron_FM/README.md

 * Difficulty in the software Ubuntu: You can download the Oracle Virtual box from its official website and follow the steps given in the datasheet to download the Ubuntu software.

+# Implementing a UART loopback mechanism on FM